 The School of Business and Management at Northwest University is committed to developing socially responsible leaders for today's rapidly changing world.
 We believe the purpose of business is to serve others.
 Organizations that provide goods and services benefit not just investors, but customers, employees, and the common good.
 To be effective servants, organizational leaders need competence and integrity.
-We offer two graduate programs: a Master of Business Administration (MBA) and a Master of Arts in Social Entrepreneurship (MASE).
-Both programs are designed to prepare working professionals for higher levels of management responsibility, so they will be able to serve their organizations as innovative and effective leaders.
+Our MBA is designed for the real world.
+Our courses prepare working professionals for higher levels of management responsibility, so they will be able to serve their organizations as innovative and effective leaders.

-Our Graduate Business School has distinct advantages over other programs.
+Our MBA has distinct advantages over other programs.
 In addition to our solid Core Curriculum, our Cohort Model ensures an active learning process.
 You will engage in experiential learning with your peers, mentored by high quality, caring professors.
 You will be challenged to consider global perspectives as you study each business discipline.
 You will develop and refine a variety of relevant management and communication skills.
 You will learn to think critically about the complexities of management.
 You will become more competent in your ability to decide and take action.
 Finally, because we are a private Christian institution, your learning opportunities will be centered in the context of a distinctive, ethically responsible worldview.